CyberStefNef/react-typed-date/README.md

 A React library for creating an intuitive, keyboard-friendly date input field with segment navigation.

+## Documentation and Live Demo

+For a live demo, detailed documentation, and examples on how to use `react-typed-date`, visit the [official documentation page](https://cyberstefnef.github.io/react-typed-date/).

 ## Motivation

 While there are several approaches to date input in React, each with their own strengths: